saucylegs/esphome-transit-tracker/README.md

   # If true, headsign text will scroll if it doesn't fit
   scroll_headsigns: false

+  # If true, the identifier of the vehicle operating the trip will be shown
+  # in parentheses next to the headsign, if such data is available.
+  show_vehicle_numbers: false

   # List of stop and route IDs to track
   stops: